 The 11th century witnessed the rise in power of the Battenberg family.
 Once owners of a small part of the country, they were successful in expanding to take over much of present-day Austria.
 When the Battenberg family’s power began to wain in the 13th century, it was the House of Habsburg who stepped in.
 This family remained in power in Austria until the end of the First World War.

 Early in the 19th century, Napoleon embarked on his crusade through Europe and Austria was no exception.
 The Habsburgs however survived and the Biedermeier period began.
 This time in Austria was one of great cultural expression and development.
 Many artists, writers and musicians flourished in Austria during this period.

 During the middle of the 19th century, the famous Austro-Hungarian Empire came into existence combining German, Serbian, Czech and other lands into one central power.
 This union was known as “KuK”, which stood for the King and Kaiser monarchy as the Kaiser of Austria was now the King of Hungary.
 Despite a dual monarch, the countries developed separately and the empire fell after the First World War which also dissolved the monarchy.

-Today Austria is famous for is cultural experiences and incredible landscapes.
+Today Austria is famous for its cultural experiences and incredible landscapes.
 The home of Mozart is still known for its classical music and amazing choirs while stunning architecture, museums and galleries abound.
-The Alps, one of the country’s best known features, provides year round attractions with several winter sports and excellent hiking in the summer.
+The Alps, one of the country’s best-known features, provides year-round attractions with several winter sports and excellent hiking in the summer.
 More than just the backdrop for The Sound of Music, Austria is an incredible destination waiting to be explored.

 Austria Travel Information